nikbearbrown/design-of-agentic-systems-with-case-studies/chapters/01-move-that-changed-everything.md

 Take any of those properties away and ask yourself what you have left.

 That is the question this book is about.

+---

+## Exercises

+### Warm-up

+**1.** AlphaGo uses three components working together.
+In your own words, describe what each one does and why no single component could have solved Go alone.
+Which component fixed the evaluation problem, and which fixed the branching problem?
+*(Tests: understanding of the policy network / value network / MCTS architecture)*

+**2.** The chapter distinguishes *local explicability* from *global navigability*.
+Define both terms as precisely as you can without looking back at the text.
+Then give one example — from any domain, not Go — where a result could be locally explicable without being globally navigable.
+*(Tests: retention and transfer of the chapter's central conceptual distinction)*

+**3.** Name the five safety properties that made Go a domain where non-reconstructible reasoning was harmless.
+For each one, state in a single sentence why it held in Go.
+*(Tests: recall of the five-property framework)*

+---

+### Application

+**4.** Deep Blue's evaluation function was hand-written by grandmasters; AlphaGo's value network was learned from self-play.
+Explain the practical consequence of this difference for a domain like medical diagnosis — where the "evaluation function" would need to assess whether a treatment plan is likely to succeed.
+What does the Go lesson imply about what you can and cannot write down?
+*(Tests: applying the evaluation-function design choice to a novel domain)*

+**5.** Consider a chess engine evaluating a position at depth 30 (searching 30 moves ahead).
+Is the engine's output locally explicable?
+Is it globally navigable by a human grandmaster?
+Are these the same question?
+Defend your answers using the definitions from this chapter.
+*(Tests: applying local explicability / global navigability to a near-domain case with a non-obvious answer)*

+**6.** AlphaZero started with only the rules of Go and played itself from scratch, producing moves like Move 37 within three days — with zero exposure to human games.
+A common response to this fact is: "So it just found patterns humans hadn't noticed yet."
+Evaluate that claim.
+What would "finding a pattern" mean in this context, and does the explanation hold up?
+*(Tests: critical interrogation of a plausible but under-examined popular interpretation)*

+**7.** The chapter argues that Move 37 is not the existence proof for the book's central worry — only the motivating case.
+Reconstruct this argument in three to five sentences.
+What would the actual existence proof require that Move 37 cannot supply?
+*(Tests: comprehension of the chapter's self-critical move and its logical structure)*

+---

+### Synthesis

+**8.** The chapter presents a "strong version" and a "weak version" of the claim that AlphaGo's solution geometry is non-representable to humans — and admits it cannot yet tell them apart operationally.
+Explain why this distinction matters for the practical question of oversight.
+Would a different answer to the strong/weak question change anything about how a professional knowledge worker should approach AI outputs today?
+*(Tests: connecting the chapter's epistemic honesty to the book's practical concern; anticipates later chapters on the Loop)*

+**9.** The chapter ends by organizing the book around which of three families of safety properties fails first: the objective, the action footprint, or the feedback loop.
+Choose a real AI deployment you are familiar with — a coding assistant, a content moderation system, a loan-approval model — and identify which family fails most severely in that deployment.
+What are the oversight implications?
+*(Tests: applying the three-family framework to a real case; bridges to the book's agentic chapters)*

+---

+### Challenge

+**10.** The chapter defines "alien intelligence" strictly as a claim about the geometry of solution spaces and whether that geometry is humanly representable in the operational sense — explicitly not a claim about consciousness.
+Stress-test this definition.
+Construct a case where a system's output is globally navigable by humans and yet we might still want to call it "alien."
+Then construct a case where a system's output is globally non-navigable and yet we might not.
+Does the chapter's definition do the work the book needs it to do, or is it drawing the boundary in the wrong place?
+*(Tests: stress-testing the chapter's central definition against edge cases it does not address; requires the student to reason about the definition's purpose, not just its content)*